Skip to the content.

 Scope

 This workshop does not have archival proceedings.
-Therefore we welcome submissions that are:
+Therefore, submissions can be:

 Option 1: Submit a PDF file of your publication or preprint.
 This option requires minimal work and is suitable for authors having no copyright restrictions or other concerns that prevent them from uploading their paper/preprint to a different site.